Deep Space Industries

 Deep Space Industries, or DSI, was an American privately-held company operating in the space technology and space exploration sectors.
+It initially focused on asteroid mining, including spacecraft concepts for harvesting resources for in-space use.
 It was acquired on January 1, 2019 by Bradford Space.

-The company was developing and building spacecraft technology that would have allowed private companies and government agencies to access destinations throughout the Solar System.
-DSI's goal was to access to deep space and substantially lower the cost of doing so.
+The company was developing and building spacecraft technology to provide fuel, water and oxygen to spacecraft from in-space sources.
+This would have allowed private companies and government agencies to access destinations throughout the Solar System.
+DSI's goal was to facilitate access to deep space and substantially lower the cost of doing so.

 History

 DSI was formally announced on January 22, 2013.
 DSI spent 3-½ years investigating the feasibility of space resource utilization.
 In late 2015, DSI received venture funding to begin the development of a propulsion system and spacecraft capable of traveling from low Earth orbit (LEO) to deep space on its own.

 As of 2013, the company CEO was David Gump, previously of Transformational Space Corporation and Astrobotic Technology.
 Chairman Rick N. Tumlinson was a founder of the Space Frontier Foundation, among other organizations in the field of space exploration.

 In December 2014, Daniel Faber became the CEO.
 In January 2017 DSI named Bill Miller as Chief Executive Officer.
 Miller was a startup strategist.

 In 2019 the company was acquired by Bradford Space, a manufacturer of spaceflight components & systems.